OpenGenus/chatbot/README.md

 # Basic AIML Chatbot

 This repository contains a chatbot for very minimal and basic conversations.
-It is built with reference to an article(in drafting stage  right now) at OpenGenus and explains the following.
+It is built with reference to the article published at https://iq.opengenus.org/get-started-with-aiml/ and explains the following.
 Go to `files.udc.aiml` to understand the context for now.

 * '*' wildcard